captainNerdBeard/FigurenotesMS/README.md

 ### From Github

-Right click this link (https://github.com/captainNerdBeard/FigurenotesMS/blob/main/Figurenotes%20MS4.zip) and select 'Save link as'.
+Click the link under 'Releases' on in the right hand column (https://github.com/captainNerdBeard/FigurenotesMS/releases/tag/release-1) and click the 'FigurenotesPlugin.zip' link in the next screen.
 Your browser will download the required zip file.

 ## Installing the plugin